Skip to main content

 HIV-1 Patient Partnership Program: Basic Research and HIV Social Science

 The HIV-1 patient-partnership program involving participants in research is based at Philadelphia FIGHT (a community-based HIV-1 primary care provider) and Prevention Point Philadelphia.
 Our partnership with each community-based organization strives to develop trusted relationships and maintain meaningful, bi-directional lines of communication between investigators and communities most affected by HIV and substance use disorder.
-The primary objective of our community engagement strategy is to ensure communities have a clear understanding of a) the research being implemented, whether HIV-cure directed or other HIV, COVID, or monkeypox (MPOX) research, b) the stage of the research (including realistic expectations around HIV cure science), and c) how interested individuals can participate in and support our research agenda.
+The primary objective of our community engagement strategy is to ensure communities have a clear understanding of a) the research being implemented, whether HIV-cure directed or other HIV, COVID, or monkeypox (MPOX) research, b) the stage of the research (including setting realistic expectations around HIV cure science), and c) how interested individuals can participate in and support our research agenda.

 Social Science was added to our HIV cure research agenda to enhance both our preclinical and community engagement efforts.
 The Social Sciences Initiative assesses the acceptability of HIV cure interventions under development and conducts empirical ethics research related to HIV cure.
 Working in close collaboration, BEAT-HIV investigators and community stakeholders have developed a robust agenda of educational activities, community-based projects, and basic/clinical research designed to ensure comprehensive understanding and to provide guidance on the ethical conduct of HIV cure-directed research.